jyoung4242/Pong-HathoraPeasy/readme.md

 ![console shot](/tutorial/screenshots/ss16.png)

 This demonstrates how these methods get called, and how you have access to the data objects being passed from each client.

+NOTE: after you start a game instance, the url will append the game instance id onto the end of your URL.
+If you recompile or restart your server, you will get a connection error in this manner.
+Either hit your back button, or just restart a new browser connection to http://localhost/3000.

 #### :factory: Filling in the rest of the server logic